drewbarontini/tmcss-slides/book.md

 #### States

-States are generally used for hooks that are added and removed via JavaScript; things like, `is-active`, `is-hidden`, `is-editing`, etc.
+States are generally used for hooks that are added conditionally via JavaScript; things like, `is-active`, `is-hidden`, `is-editing`, etc.

 ```css
 .dropdown.is-active {